patrickhelv/auto-cert/README.md

 ## Description

 Auto cert is an application that automatically creates a CA, a client cert and a client key, encrypts it using ansible-vault and stores the encrypted files on the host system (~/ansible-vault/).
+It also generates a JWT token that is used to authentication purposes.
+The token is also encrypted and stored in the ansible-vault.

 ## Requirements